 Ohio law requires that students 16-18 years of age have a work permit if they are going to work full time or part time.
-When acquiring a job, pick up the forms and instructions in the Career Center's Student Services office or participating high school guidance office.
-Upon completion of these forms, take them to participating high school principal's office for the work permit to be issued.
+When acquiring a job, a student would need to pick up a work permit from their member high school's guidance office and turn them in there.
 A work permit is valid for only one employer.